 Eric is a student of Journalism at Indiana University and hopes to pursue a career in tech or video game journalism.
 If you have connections to either of those two, be sure to let him know.

-Ron Offringa / Writer
+Ron Offringa / Contributor